Glossary

 By Jeremiah Lockwood

-The Idelsohn Society for Musical Preservation is an all-volunteer non-profit organization, made up of a small but dedicated team from the music industry and academia. .
-The Society takes its’ name from Abraham Zevi Idelsohn,
+The Idelsohn Society for Musical Preservation is a volunteer-run, non-profit organization, made up of a small-but-dedicated team from the music industry and academia.
+The Society takes its name from Abraham Zevi Idelsohn…(more)

 j

-Legends of Jews using magic beams of power has a long and august history.
-Stories that involve laser beams shooting out of eyes play a role in narratives concerning two of the most important 2nd century CE rabbis whose teachings are anthologized in the Talmud.
+Legends of Jews using magic beams of power have a long and august history.
+Stories that involve laser beams shooting out of eyes play a narrative role amongst two of the most important 2nd century CE rabbis, whose teachings are anthologized in the Talmud…(more

 /